How to Easily List WordPress Custom Post Types in a Searchable Table

 Finally, in order to make your table easy to navigate, you’ll want to adjust the sort, filter, and search features.
 Under Sorting, choose the information from the Sort by dropdown menu item that best fits your content.
 You may want to sort the table by title, date, ID, or some other criteria.
 Then head down to Table Controls, and enable search filters by selecting Show based on columns in table from the first dropdown menu item:

 So, for example, if a user sorts by date, the new posts will appear at the top of the table.

 The third dropdown menu determines the positioning and visibility of the table’s search bar.
 Make sure it’s set to the area where you want your search box to be, and isn’t Hidden.
 This will enable users to run their search query using the text input type.

 Your users will now be able to easily navigate through your table.
 You can finish up by configuring the pagination settings in the last section, and then you’re ready to display the resulting table.

 Step 3: Add the posts table shortcode to your site

 To add your WordPress custom post types table to your site, all you have to do is use a simple shortcode.
 Simply add

 [posts_table] to the page where you want your table to appear:

 And your list of custom post types will look something like this:

-Or maybe your WordPress CPT table will look more like this:
+Or maybe your WordPress CPT table will look more like this on the front-end: